clhoultby/c3-last-titain/session_c3e1_ribbiting_encounter.md

 ## Notes
-All part of a carvan heading to city of Oma.
+All part of a caravan heading to city of Oma.

 Hoots
 - flying above caravan